 In hot weather, staff will encourage children to drink water frequently.
 Staff should also ensure that shady areas out of the sun are always available to children when playing outside.

-Closing the School in an emergency
+Closing the School in an Emergency and Children Being Sent Home

 In very exceptional circumstances, the School may need to be closed at very short notice due an unexpected emergency.
 Such incidents should include: